Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

 * For macOS 12 Monterey, DW1820 do not work well (can not use Airdrop, Handoff and Sidercar).
 Therefore I change it to BCM94360Z4 and it works well!
 * Strongly recommand you to re-create USBMap.kext for your own laptop with this [tool](https://github.com/corpnewt/USBMap)
 * If you change your hardware (like wireless), re-create the USBMap.kext as well.
+* It is strong recommanded that re-generate a serial number for your own laptop(needed to be check invaluable in apple.com)!
+* Do not turn on `Find my mac`!

 </details>